 There are several orthodontists in the city if your children (or you) need of braces.
 Dentures, implants and other hardware are also available.

-If you're worried about the skill level of Cuenca's dentists, know that many of them either studied in the US or practiced there before setting up in Cuenca.
+If you're worried about the skill level of Cuenca's dentists, know that many of them either studied in the United States or practiced there before setting up in Cuenca.

 You can find naturopaths here in Cuenca, along with many doctors and pharmacists familiar with traditional therapies and treatments.